 I’ve been making quite a bit of quinoa lately because it’s the only grain-like food my husband will eat.
 He doesn’t eat simple carbs like pasta and rice (you know, the delicious stuff).
 I do love quinoa though.

 So, what’s so great about this salmon quinoa bowl?

 It’s incredibly nutritious with a high amount of protein, vitamins and minerals.
 One cup of quinoa cooked yields 8 grams of protein and 4 grams of fiber.
 Essentially, you can feel (very) good about eating this salmon bowl.
 It’s also very filling.

 You will notice on the package it calls for a 1:2 ratio of quinoa to cooking liquid.
-I would encourage you not to use this ratio.
-From my experience this will produce an unappealing mushy, overcooked quinoa.
-After trying a couple different ratios, I have settled on 1 cup of quinoa to 1 3/4 cup cooking liquid.
+I would encourage you to use this ratio.
+After trying a couple different ratios, I have settled on 1 cup of quinoa to 2 cup cooking liquid.
 The result is a delightful, slightly al dente texture.